flatironinstitute/CryoLike/docs/source/tutorials/From_structures_images_to_likelihoodmatrix.rst

 Step 3: Convert Images
 ----------

-We have the original_particles from cryoSPARC jobs with mrc and star files in subfolders.
-These subfolders are named after the cryoSPARC job e.g. J1412.
+We have the original particles as  MRC files and STAR files.
-So to convert the particles in that folder (up to batch 20) run with the CS job number
+So to convert the particles in that folder run

   .. code-block:: console

-   (venv) $ pyhton convert_particle_stack.py 1412
+   (venv) $ pyhton convert_particle_stacks_example.py

 Converted particles are stored in the output folder.
+See :doc:`/tutorials/read_cryosparc_file` , :doc:`/tutorials/read_cryosparc_restack`, and
+:doc:`/tutorials/read_star_file_indexed` for details on reading different image input files.

 Step 4: Run Likelihood
 ----------